 - Kratom’s effects when taken in high doses

-Because kratom is not well regulated, the potency of the drug can be hard to know, In addition, In multiple instances, kratom sold by retailers has been found to be contaminated with heavy metals and harmful bacteria.
+Because kratom is not regulated, it’s impossible to know its potency.
+In multiple instances, kratom sold by retailers tested positive for heavy metals and harmful bacteria.

 Kratom Side Effects

-Kratom is associated with opioid- and stimulant-like effects, with the majority of users taking the drug for this purpose.
+Kratom is associated with opioid- and stimulant-like effects, with most users taking the drug for this purpose.
 A user may experience the following:

 - Increased levels of energy